PSYCHOLOGY

 DEVELOPMENTAL PSYCHOLOGY

-• Recognize the patterns of growth and change occurring throughout life
+• Recognise the patterns of growth and change occurring throughout life.

-• Explain the interaction between biologically predetermined patterns of behavior and the ever-changing, dynamic environment, across one’s life span
+• Explain the interaction between biologically predetermined patterns of behaviour and the ever-changing, dynamic environment across one’s life span.

 V and VI Semester – PSY 5.1 and 6.1